JackRichard889/JackRichard889/README.md

 ### Hello! 👋👋

-#### I'm Jack, a 👨‍🎓 freshman student at Worcester Polytechnic Institute in 🌎 Worcester, Massachusetts.
+#### I'm Jack, a 👨‍🎓 sophomore student at Worcester Polytechnic Institute in 🌎 Worcester, Massachusetts.

 #### Programming has been my passion for years, and I've learned programming languages, such as...